Automate your infrastructure deployment with Terraform

 Complex changesets may be applied to your infrastructure with minimal human interaction.
 With the above execution plan and resource graph, you know exactly what Terraform will change and in what order, avoiding many possible human errors.

 Scaleway object storage can be used to store your Terraform state.
 To do so, configure your backend as a S3-backend.
-Beware that no locking mechanism are yet supported when storing your tfstate file with a AWS S3-compatible bucket.
-If you need a locking mechanisme, you can also use Scaleway Managed Database.
+Beware that no locking mechanism is yet supported when storing your tfstate file with a AWS S3-compatible bucket.
+If you need a locking mechanism, you can also use Scaleway Managed Database.

 Your infrastructure is now explicitly defined as a configuration file and, like any other piece of code, you can version your Terraform repository.
-Adding a versioning strategy will transform your infrastructure management process.
-Indeed, every stake holder will be able to commit and review your code.
-Another great benefit of infrastructure versioning is the possibility to rollback to a previous version in case of any error.
+Adding a versioning strategy will transform your infrastructure management process and every stake holder will be able to commit and review your code.

 HCL (HashiCorp Configuration Language) is a configuration language built by HashiCorp.
 The goal of HCL is to build a structured configuration language that is both human and machine friendly for use with command-line tools, but specifically targeted towards DevOps tools, servers, etc.